 Project managers need to be up-to-date with the latest innovations and technology.
-You should always be researching tools that can help increase your team's efficiency and reduce project costs.
-Investing in new technological tools will allow you to finish your project sooner and to increase your team's overall output.
+They should always be researching tools that can help increase their team's efficiency and reduce project costs.
+Investing in new technological tools will allow them to finish their project sooner and increase the team's overall output.

-Technological tools are available online that provide project managers with an all-in-one platform to assign tasks, revise work, and track time.
-Using these tools allows you to increase productivity and efficiency.
+Technological tools available online provide project managers with an all-in-one platform to assign tasks, revise work, and track time.
+Using these tools allows project managers to increase productivity and efficiency.

 Project managers need to know how to write technically.
-By having this skill, project managers can draft any documents required for the project to be successful.
-For example, they may need to draft risk assessments, develop outcome projections, and develop budget analyses.
+With this skill, project managers can draft any documents required for the project to succeed.
+For example, they may need to prepare risk assessments, develop outcome projections and develop budget analyses.
 In doing so, project managers ensure that involved parties can make informed decisions about projects.

 Here is a list of some tasks project managers can perform with technical writing tools:

-- Project managers can collect data from pre previous projects and produces reports for resource allocation.
-These forecasts then provide outcome projections based on the data it's collected.
+Project managers can collect data from previous projects and produce reports for resource allocation.
+These forecasts then provide outcome projections based on the data collected.

-- Project managers can track the progress of their team by receiving status updates as tasks advance.
-Project managers are also provided with reports that track how the project is progressing along its timeline, which they can then compile to report to stakeholders
+Project managers can track their team's progress by receiving status updates as tasks advance.
+Project managers are also provided with reports that track how the project is progressing along its timeline, which they can then compile to report to stakeholders.

-- Project managers can manage their budgets more effectively by setting budgets and time limits.
-If your project is nearing the end of these resources, the project manager will be immediately notified.
+Project managers can manage their budgets more effectively by setting budgets and time limits.
+If their project is nearing the end of these resources, the project manager will be immediately notified.

 Monitoring and evaluation

-Monitoring and evaluation provides project managers and stakeholders with information about how a project is developing and identifies potential obstacles or successes.
-Monitoring a project's metrics allows project managers to understand the potential outcomes, its efficiency, and forecasted performance.
+Monitoring and evaluation provide project managers and stakeholders with information about how a project is developing and can identify potential obstacles or successes.
+Monitoring a project's metrics allows project managers to understand the possible outcomes, efficiency and forecasted performance.

-Monitoring and evaluation software collects your project's data, so you can report on it to your supervisors and stakeholders.
+Monitoring and evaluation software collects project data so the project manager can report it to their supervisors and stakeholders.
 With this tool, project managers can also import data from external sources to contribute to reports.

 Project managers need to plan entire projects from their implementation to their completion.
 In their plan, project managers include additional considerations like resource limitations, mitigation plans, and risks.
 Here are the steps involved in project planning:

-- Project goals: Project managers need to identify the scope, budget, and deadline for their project.
+Project goals: Project managers need to identify their project's scope, budget and deadline.
 Then, they divide the project into tasks for individual employees.

-- Information handling: Finally, project managers will relay the aforementioned information to stakeholders and team members to ensure everyone understands their role.
+Information handling: Finally, project managers will relay the information to stakeholders and team members to ensure everyone understands their role.

 Some tools allow project managers to assign tasks to particular team members, gather information, and communicate with team members on a single platform.
 Team members are also provided with reminders when deadlines are nearing.

 When developing projects for particular clients, it's standard practice to have a contract drafted.
-Project managers will play a part in the creation and implementation of contract development.
-They must know about legal implications of projects, resource allocation, and the role of stakeholders.
+Project managers will play a part in creating and implementing contract development.
+They must know about the legal implications of the project, resource allocation and the role of the stakeholders.
 Contract managers may also include findings from their risk assessments in the drafted contract.